Ragú: History

 Ragú had its origins in Rochester, New York, in 1937.
-Assunta Cantisano and her husband Giovanni founded the Ragu Packing Company in their home in Rochester, New York, in 1937, making spaghetti sauce in their basement and selling it on their front porch.
+Assunta Cantisano and her husband, Giovanni, founded the Ragu Packing Company in their home in Rochester, New York, in 1937, making spaghetti sauce in their basement and selling it on their front porch.
 They later expanded to an entire factory.
 In 1969, the Ragu name was sold to Chesebrough-Pond's, which in turn was acquired by Unilever in 1987.
 Unilever introduced the short-lived Chicken Tonight line of simmering sauces in the early 1990s under the Ragú brand.
 Mizkan purchased the brand in 2014.

 The facility in Rochester still manufactured products under the Cantisano name brand.
 Some of the original facility still exists and produces products for other labels (including Newman's Own) as private label foods.
-They also have a facility in Owensboro, KY.
+They also have a facility in Owensboro, Kentucky.

-The Cantisano family left to create Cantisano Foods (now LiDestri Foods), and invented the Francesco Rinaldi brand of pasta sauce.
+The Cantisano family left to create Cantisano Foods (now LiDestri Foods) and invented the Francesco Rinaldi brand of pasta sauce.
 The quotations "As I got older, I got better" and "Ciao, Francesco Rinaldi" have gained popularity since their use in commercials for Francesco Rinaldi.

-In August 2020, Mizkan announced that they were removing Ragú from the Canadian market.
+In August 2020, Mizkan announced that it was removing Ragú from the Canadian market.